Indian fry bread topped with with beans, half green and half red chile pork and and and.

 In the sea of Mexican food restaurants in South Tucson, finding an eatery with another focus is refreshing — and delicious.

+Cafe Santa Rosa specializes in Native foods, including various types of popovers, also known as Indian fry bread.
 Because it’s not a traditional Native food, one thing you won’t see at Cafe Santa Rosa is chips and salsa.

 “I go to places where I really enjoy the atmosphere,” said the 54-year-old Gonzales.
 “I like to enjoy myself and relax.”